 Cultural, religious, and spiritual beliefs can inform future health care.

-What do you want others to know about them?
+What do you want others to know about your beliefs and practices?

 - What if…